 The University encourages its departments to engage in purchasing and contract activities which incorporate equal opportunities for small and diverse businesses.
-The Supplier Diversity Program Coordinator’s role is to advocate on behalf of small and diverse businesses wishing to develop relationships and contract opportunities with the UC Berkeley campus.
-For more information on the Coordinator’s role, refer to the Supplier Diversity Program homepage at http://supplychain.berkeley.edu/supplier-diversity-program .
+The Supplier Diversity Program Manager’s role is to advocate on behalf of small and diverse businesses wishing to develop relationships and contract opportunities with the UC Berkeley campus.
+For more information on the Supplier Diversity Manager’s role, refer to the Supplier Diversity Program homepage at http://supplychain.berkeley.edu/supplier-diversity-program .

 The types of small businesses that can be used for such purchases include woman-owned small businesses (WOSB), small disadvantaged (SDB), emerging small businesses 8(a), small disadvantaged businesses, historically undeutilized small businesses (HUB Zone), veteran-owned (VOSB), service disabled veteran-owned (SDVOSB),